Cuba Tourist Card + Visa

 There are three main ways to acquire a Cuban Tourist Card:

-- Visit country's Cuban Embassy.
-Tourist card costs range from $20 to $75 depending on the embassy / consulate.
+2. Visit your country's Cuban Embassy.
+Tourist card costs range from $20 to $75 depending on the embassy/consulate.

-- Still need to book your flights?
-You can fly directly from New York, Miami, LA, Atlanta, Orlando as well as a few other airports in the US.
+Still need to book your flights?
+You can fly directly from New York, Miami, LA, Atlanta, and Orlando, as well as a few other airports in the US.
 Use Flighthub to browse your different options and book a flight.